 Plenty of nuts are terrific for various cooking and baking requirements.
 Most are full of nutrients and minerals, quality sources of protein and fat, while still offering wide flavor profiles along with textures ranging from smooth to crunchadelic.
 Ruth uses several go-to nuts and seeds for different occasions, often applying their different characteristics as needed to continue improving recipes.
 Some favorites include walnuts, sunflower seeds, and macadamia—and for some specialty baking we love pistachios!

 So what does this all mean to you?
 Just keep eating…Ruth’s products of course!
-We will continue producing the finest vegetarian entrees for you and the people you care about.
+We will continue producing the finest vegetarian prodtucts for you and the people you care about.
+We don’t just make the food, we feed it to our family’s too!
 Please visit our website for recipe ideas or contact us to share your own twist.
 After all, food isn’t just about solid nutrition, it’s about enjoying the experience and hopefully sharing it with others.